Khangnguyen04/seattle-crime-data/README.md

   * **Analysis 5**: MCPP (Micro Community Policing Plans) program includes regularly police-monitored cities in Seattle.
 Since its establishment in 2015, has crime decreased in it's cities?

-  * **Analysis 6**: Which communities have the lowest crime rates, and are the safest?
-Which are the most dangerous?
+  * **Analysis 6**: Which communities have the lowest and highest crime rates?
+Does population density have a direct correlation with higher crime rates?

 We will then visualize the data in Tableau for a potential police chief, deputy chief, or shift supervisor to analyze and have oversight on what decisions to make to lessen crime rates.